fewieden/MMM-Modal/DEVELOPER.md

 # MMM-Modal Development Documentation

-This document describes the way to support your own MagicMirror² module with modal windows.
+This document describes the way to support your own MagicMirror² module with modal/dialog windows.

 ## Open a modal